malqarn2/EGR314DataSheetTemplate/docs/index.md

 ### My Contribution

-My contribution to the team project is the light sensor subsystem.
-I designed and implemented the subsystem hardware around the ESP32-S3 and used a photoresistor together with an ADS1115 external ADC to measure ambient light.
-My subsystem determines whether light is present or not present, then communicates that information to the team system.
+- My contribution to this project is the light sensor subsystem.
+I designed and implemented the hardware and software needed to detect ambient light and convert it into a usable system status.
+My subsystem uses a photoresistor with an ADS1115 external ADC to read light levels and determine whether there is light or no light.
+I also developed the communication portion of the subsystem so it can send status and sensor messages to the control subsystem and respond correctly to incoming requests.
+This allows my subsystem to support the larger submarine project by providing environmental light information to the team system.

-On the software side, I wrote the code needed to read the sensor, convert the reading into a simple light or no-light status, and send messages across the UART communication chain.
-I also worked on packet formatting, message handling, and subsystem responses so that my board could communicate correctly with the control subsystem and the rest of the project.
-In addition, I updated the datasheet and API documentation for my subsystem so that the hardware and communication behavior were clearly explained.

-This datasheet is organized so that a reader can review the hardware design, bill of materials, API/message structure, and implementation details of the light subsystem.
-To review the details of the material used to construct the subsection, see the **BOM** section of the datasheet.